 It’s great to have boundaries, but we also need to protect them.

-5. Have Human Interactions
+5. Make Room for Human Interactions

-Even at the most boring and deskiest of boring desk jobs, we still usually get some time to move around: Getting up for water, bathroom breaks, walking to the conference room and back, etc. It might not be enough for a healthy active life, but it’s still more than a typical remote worker gets in a day.
+Even at the most boring and deskiest of boring desk jobs, we still usually get some time to move around: Getting up for water, bathroom breaks, walking to the conference room and back, etc. It might not be enough for a healthy, active life, but it’s still more than a typical remote worker gets in a day.